-The Company's accounting policies and disclosures include measuring financial and non-financial assets and liabilities by fair value.
+The Group's accounting policies and disclosures include measuring financial and non-financial assets and liabilities by fair value.
 Related internal control policies have been established, which include forming the valuation group to conduct independent verification on all significant fair value measurement (including level 3 inputs).
 The valuation group periodically reviews significant unobservable inputs and adjustments.
 If the input data for valuation models is provided by external third parties (such as agency and pricing service institution), the valuation group would evaluate the evidence supporting such input data in order to ensure that the fair value measurement and hierarchy meet the IFRSs.

-The Company strives to use market observable inputs when measuring assets and liabilities.
-Different levels of the fair value hierarchy to be used in determining the fair value of financial instruments are as follows:
+The Group strives to use market observable inputs when measuring assets and liabilities.
+Fair value hierarchy is based on the input used when valuating, and the definition is as follows:

-- Level 1: quoted prices (unadjusted) in active markets for identified assets or liabilities. - Level 2: inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices). - Level 3: inputs for the assets or liability that are not based on observable market information. (i.e. non-observable parameter.)
+- Level 1: quoted prices (unadjusted) in active markets for identified assets or liabilities. - Level 2: inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices). - Level 3: input for the asset or liability is not based on the observable market information. (i.e. non-observable parameter.)